maritime-web/jenkins-config/README.md

   * TODO AisTrack
   * TODO AisView
   * DONE BalticWeb
-  * TODO BalticWeb - Build Docker Image
+  * In Progress STE BalticWeb - Build Docker Image
   * TODO dma-commons
   * TODO dma-web
   * REVIEW Enav-Services (Wermuth made this build, trick was not to set a jdk version, the default is openjdk 1.8)